 Plot hole: After Blondie has "teamed up" with Angel Eyes, he hears a gunshot and says something like "Every gun sings its own tune", indicating that he's recognized the shot as being from Tuco's gun.
 But how did Tuco get his gun back?
 It certainly would have been confiscated when he entered the prison camp, and the chance that the guard on the train has that exact gun is extremely unlikely - he would most likely have had an officially issued sidearm.

-Revealing: When Blondie is to be hanged by Tuco, and saved by a extremely lucky hit by a Union mortar, you can see that the wall that will be hit by the grenade has been has been blow to pieces at least once before; the bricks have no mortar between them, and there is a large circular scorched area on the brick wall.
+Revealing mistake: When Blondie is to be hanged by Tuco, and saved by an extremely lucky hit by a Union mortar, you can see that the wall that will be hit by the grenade has been blown to pieces at least once before; the bricks have no mortar between them, and there is a large circular scorched area on the brick wall.
+(00:47:10)

 Factual error: When Tuco is in the gunshop messing around with the guns, one gun has the cylinder and barrel moving back and forth by manipulating the trigger guard-lever.
 This is a Belgian Galand & Somerville revolver, a gun that did not exist until 1868.
 This film takes place during the US Civil War, which ended in 1865.